WANDRD Rogue Sling Bag Review – An Excellent Addition to Their Lineup

 One feature of the Laptop Case that is a miss, is the so-called “Stand Mode”.
 The idea is that the lid can be used as an angled platform for your laptop, but it simply doesn’t work.
 To even create the photos below I had to fuss with the whole thing in a precarious balance and tighten the zippers on the side to try and create some rigidity.
 That was just for a photo.
 There’s no way I could have typed on the keyboard without the lid flattening.

-Overall, this is a nice laptop case that does add useful functionality to the Roam Sling.
+Overall, this is a nice laptop case that does add useful functionality to the Rogue Sling.
 At $54, the case is not at all cheap, but it is much cheaper than buying a second complete laptop bag.
-The impressive protection that the bag affords just about justifies the price of this one, but it should be noted that you could use just about any low-profile laptop sleeve in the Roam Sling in just the same way.
+The impressive protection that the bag affords just about justifies the price of this one, but it should be noted that you could use just about any low-profile laptop sleeve in the Rogue Sling in just the same way.
 All you’re doing is sliding the laptop case into a sleeve.

-Roam Sling Alternatives
+Rogue Sling Alternatives

-The Peak Design Everyday Sling series and the Moment Rugged slings (review) are the obvious competitors to the Wandrd Roam Sling.
+The Peak Design Everyday Sling series and the Moment Rugged slings (review) are the obvious competitors to the Wandrd Rogue Sling.
 I have all of these bags in my closet, in all sizes, so it was easy for me to test them side-by-side to see what the main differences were.
 This would be a tricky choice, but the good news is that you can’t really go wrong.
 All three products lines are truly excellent, but there are some slight differences that might sway people one way or the other.
 Let’s take a look.

 Left to right: Moment, WANDRD, Peak Design.